mtawarma/mtawarma.github.io/src/components/bio.md

 [Masters in Business Analytics and Information Management][MSBAIM] program, the co-chair of the design committee for [Bachelors in Business Analytics and Information Management][BSBAIM] program, and led the team that won the [INFORMS UPS George D. Smith Prize][INFORMSUPS] for innovative educational practices in training students to be practitioners of operations research and analytics.

-Mohit serves as an Associate Editor for the Journal of Global Optimization and Mathematical Programming Computation.
+Mohit serves as an Associate Editor for the Journal of Global Optimization, Mathematical Programming Computation and SIAM Journal on Optimization.
 Mohit is a participant of the 2024-2025 Big Ten Academic Alliance Academic Leadership Program.

 </div>